ashrafulsarkar/Medicine_and_Healthcare/README.md

 ## Feature Overview

+* Modern and beautiful design.
+* Login and registration system added.
+* You will get the service easily.
 * We employ certified doctors only.
 * Dr. Jane Patterson is a board certified Family Medicine physician who provides primary care
 * Professional laboratory team is always at your service at our clinic!